-The Municipality of Colchester wants to thank all residents for their hard work on providing high quality recyclable materials for over twenty-three years.
+Municipality of the Colchester wants to thank all residents for their hard work on providing high quality recyclable materials for over twenty-three years.
 Nova Scotians and the Municipality of Colchester have been recognized as world leaders in waste resource management since 1996.
-The decision to landfill recyclables was a last resort and made only when all other avenues were exhausted.

 Take a Virtual Tour to See How Polystyrene is Densified

 Residents must separate recyclables into two transparent blue bags.
 Bag #1 is for paper products while Bag #2 is for household containers and clean plastic bags.